Skip to content

 The Badlands Loop Road is the main route through the park.
 It offers panoramic views of the Badlands’ buttes, spires, and canyons, and has frequent pullouts for photos and short walks/hikes.

-Cell service is spotty, so download maps ahead of time.
-Gas and services are limited within the park; fuel up in Wall or Interior.
+Cell service inside the park is inconsistent, so download maps before arriving.
+Gas, food, and services are limited once inside the park, so fuel up in Wall or Interior before beginning your drive.

 Pinnacles Overlook – Mile 1.1 ★★★

 This is one of the most popular overlooks in Badlands NP.
 It provides a sweeping view of the rugged peaks and the Sage Creek Basin.
-Sunsets here are spectacular as the su ignites the rock layers in shades of red and gold.
+Sunsets here are spectacular as the sun lights up the rock layers in shades of red and gold.

 Tips: Look for bighorn sheep on the cliffs below.
 Arrive early or late to avoid crowds.